ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 Here's what the failsafe **will not do**:

 #.
-Detect if one more more individual RC channel has failed or become disconnected
+Detect if one or more individual RC channel has failed or become disconnected
 #.
 Detect if you're flying too far away or are about to hit the ground
 #.
 Detect autopilot hardware failures, such as low-power brownouts or in-air reboots
 #.
 Detect if the Plane software is not operating correctly